ionide/ionide.github.io/content/Editors/Code/editing.md

 ---
 # Editing evolved

-Ionide provides variety of language features known from more IDEs such as VS, and set of innovative features that makes you more productive then ever when writing F# code like CodeLenses, integration with FSharpLint and Quick Fixes.
+Ionide provides a variety of language features known from larger IDEs such as VS, and a set of innovative features that makes you more productive then ever when writing F# code like CodeLenses, integration with FSharpLint and Quick Fixes.

 ## Basic features